 Continue reading ➞ Hot Wheels Raspberry Pi Case

 The last post which featured Mario Karters running amok all over the track got me thinking: wouldn’t it be cool if you could combat other racers head-on for brief stretches?

 How it works: The racers are split into 2 groups.
-They race on two tracks (that are mirror opposites) which are conjoined in small stretches (“Chaos Zones”, see above image), allowing racers to combat each other head-on.
+They race on two tracks (that are mirror opposites) which are conjoined in small stretches (“Chaos Zones”, in light gray in above image), allowing racers to combat each other head-on.
 The start/finish line is placed on a conjoined section.
-Read the rest of this entry

 UPDATE: this tee is no longer available, the merchant that sold them is now closed.